A50 between J1 and J2

 A lot of people seem to forget about Derby South services, but it is still there even if it doesn't have the full range of facilities that you'd expect from its sister sites.

-Catering: Chicago Town Pizza, Rollover, Starbucks on the Go Shops: Shop Amenities: westbound only: Days Inn, Meeting Room Outdoor Space: Small amount of grass by each car park Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Welcome Break Fuel, AdBlue Containers
+and eastbound only: f’real Milkshakes, Starbucks Drive Thru Shops: Shop Amenities: westbound only: Days Inn Outdoor Space: Grass area at back of car parks; Picnic Tables Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Welcome Break